-Critical Incident support is not an emergency, however, assistance should be ordered as soon as possible.
+6 Crisis intervention is not an emergency, however, assistance should be ordered as a need is 7 anticipated.
 Crisis intervention processes generally start no sooner than 48-72 hours after an incident.
-Crisis intervention can also be provided within a few weeks or longer depending on the incident.
-It is important to allow time for affected individuals to disengage operationally, and re-connect with family or friends.
+8 Crisis intervention can also be provided within a few weeks or longer depending on the incident.
+It is 9 important to allow time for affected individuals to disengage operationally, and re-connect with family 10 or friends.
 Once this occurs individuals are typically emotionally ready to benefit from peer support.